WyoARCC/GPU_benchmarking_toolkit_for_ML/GPUSTAT_Plot/README.md

 python3 gpustat_plot.py ./example/se3-transformer-job-rtx2080-jvdgz-gpustat.log -i 17
 ```
 ### Changelog
+2023/04/18
+- Refactored code that generates the plot to a function.
+- Added code that allows splitting multiple GPUs into separate  plots.
+- Renamed the subdirectory to fit name scheme of other subdirectories.

 2023/04/13
 - Added command line flags to allow customization of the generated plots from the command line.